interline-io/transitland-lib/test/data/validator-examples/errors/fare_rules-unknown-fare_id/readme.md

-fare_rules references unknown fare_attribute in fare_id
+Feed that contains fare_rules.txt that reference an unknown fare_attribute via fare_id.